 After gaining attention at age nine for singing for other children in air-raid shelters during the Blitz, Clark’s career started with a tour of performances for British soldiers.

-Now 89 years old, Clark was known in the sixties for her lively, energetic stage presence and her strong exuberant voice.
+Now 90 years old, Clark was known in the 1960s for her lively, energetic stage presence and her strong, exuberant voice.